Friesens: Current operations

 Friesens is Canada's largest printer of hardcover books.
 Furthermore, it has been rated as one of Canada's best 50 managed companies by Deloitte and Touche on several occasions.
 In 2018, Friesens was number 60 of the top 400 printing companies in the United States and Canada.

 FriesenPress

-On July 13th, 2009, Friesens Corporation launched a self-publishing subsidiary called FriesenPress.
+On July 13, 2009, Friesens Corporation launched a self-publishing subsidiary called FriesenPress.

 FriesenPress offers editing, design, distribution, and promotional support services to assist authors with self-publishing their books.
-As of 2021, its team of over 55 employees and 100 freelancers have partnered with thousands of authors on self-publishing over 7,000 unique book titles.
+Its team of over 55 employees and 100 freelancers have partnered with thousands of authors on self-publishing over 10,000 book titles.
 It is the largest company of its kind in Canada.

 In March 2021, the company shifted its headquarters to Altona, Manitoba and became a fully remote organization.